 Her Majesty’s Chief Inspector of Constabulary

-In October 2012, Thomas Winsor was appointed as Her Majesty’s Chief Inspector of Constabulary.
+In October 2012, Sir Thomas was appointed as Her Majesty’s Chief Inspector of Constabulary.

 Her Majesty’s Inspectors of Constabulary

 Zoë Billingham was appointed Her Majesty’s Inspector of Constabulary in September 2009.

 Mike Cunningham, QPM

 Mike Cunningham was appointed as Her Majesty’s Inspector of Constabulary in September 2014.

 Stephen Otter was appointed Her Majesty’s Inspector of Constabulary in March 2012

 Dru Sharpling, CBE